robinsalehjan/vscode-xcode-shortcuts/README.md

         }
     ```

-    You can read more about what VSCode commands are available to you here [here](https://code.visualstudio.com/docs/getstarted/keybindings#_basic-editing)
+    You can read more about what VSCode commands are available to you [here](https://code.visualstudio.com/docs/getstarted/keybindings#_basic-editing)

 4. Open a pull request.